Clement Greenberg: "Avant-Garde and Kitsch"

 Kitsch, using for raw material the debased and academicized simulacra of genuine culture, welcomes and cultivates this insensibility.
 It is the source of its profits.
 Kitsch is mechanical and operates by formulas.
 Kitsch is vicarious experience and faked sensations.
 Kitsch changes according to style, but remains always the same.
 Kitsch is the epitome of all that is spurious in the life of our times.
-Kitsch pretends to demand nothing of its customers except their money – not even their time."
+Kitsch pretends to demand nothing of its customers except their money—not even their time.

-For Greenberg, avant garde art was too "innocent" to be effectively used as propaganda or bent to a cause, while kitsch was ideal for stirring up false sentiment.
+For Greenberg, avant-garde art was too "innocent" to be effectively used as propaganda or bent to a cause, while kitsch was ideal for stirring up false sentiment.

 Greenberg appropriated the German word "kitsch" to describe this low, concocted form of "culture", though its connotations have since been recast to a more affirmative acceptance of nostalgic materials of capitalist/communist culture.

 Art history, Abstract Expressionism and after

 Greenberg wrote several seminal essays that defined his views on art history in the 20th century.

 In 1940, Greenberg joined Partisan Review as an editor.
-He became art critic for the Nation in 1942.
+He became art critic for The Nation in 1942.
 He was associate editor of Commentary from 1945 until 1957.

-In December 1950, he joined the government funded American Committee for Cultural Freedom.
-Greenberg believed Modernism provided a critical commentary on experience.
+In December 1950, Greenberg joined the government funded American Committee for Cultural Freedom.
+He believed modernism provided a critical commentary on experience.
 It was constantly changing to adapt to kitsch pseudo-culture, which was itself always developing.
 In the years after World War II, Greenberg pushed the position that the best avant-garde artists were emerging in America rather than Europe.
 Particularly, he championed Jackson Pollock as the greatest painter of his generation, commemorating the artist's "all-over" gestural canvases.
-In the 1955 essay "American-Type Painting" Greenberg promoted the work of Abstract Expressionists, among them Jackson Pollock, Willem de Kooning, Hans Hofmann, Barnett Newman, and Clyfford Still, as the next stage in Modernist art, arguing that these painters were moving towards greater emphasis on the 'flatness' of the picture plane.
+In the 1955 essay "American-Type Painting", Greenberg promoted the work of Abstract Expressionists, among them Pollock, Willem de Kooning, Hans Hofmann, Barnett Newman, and Clyfford Still, as the next stage in Modernist art, arguing that these painters were moving toward greater emphasis on the "flatness" of the picture plane.